-Staff working in the service may lack understanding about supporting people's physical and emotional wellbeing, so opportunities to improve people's health are missed.

-People's wellbeing may be compromised because rigorous processes are not in place to support effective communication about changes to people's wellbeing.
+Staff working in the service lack understanding about supporting people's physical and emotional wellbeing, so opportunities to intervene and improve people's health are missed.
+People's wellbeing may be compromised because they are not supported to obtain appropriate assessments or referrals.